ivaannagen/crawler/README.md

 Improvements..

 - Improve performance by introducing CrawlerWorker Runnable delegated to finding urls (use thread ExecutorsService)
-- Introduce database layer (postgres) - application currently stateless (concurrent cache replaces an in memory db such as h2 in:mem)
+- Introduce database layer - application currently stateless (concurrent cache replaces an in memory db such as h2 in:mem)
 - Local caching only works for a single instance of the Crawler application - distributed caching or database required for use in a distributed system.
 - Application currently unencrypted, no concept of security context for user/principal